iSaraa98/WhatsApp-Forensic-Analysis/README.md

-# WhatssApp iOS Forensic Analysis
+# WhatsApp iOS Forensic Analysis

 ## Overview
 This project presents a forensic framework for extracting and reconstructing WhatsApp artifacts from encrypted iOS backups.
 The framework focuses on converting raw forensic data into structured and readable communication records for digital forensic investigations.